Find Mother’s Day deals and specials at these 12 local restaurants and stores

-As Mother’s Day approaches, local restaurants and retail stores are offering deals and specials to honor mothers on Sunday and the days leading up to it.
+With Mother’s Day on Sunday, local restaurants and retail stores have offered deals and specials to honor moms.

-Here is a list of restaurant chains and retails stores in Auburn and Opelika that will provide specials over the weekend:
+In no particular order, here's a list of restaurant chains and retails stores in Auburn and Opelika where you can find ways to gift your mom:

-The Bojangles at 2484 Pepperell Parkway in Opelika is offering “The Official Biscuit of Moms,” a heart-shaped Bo-berry biscuit.
-From Friday to Sunday, customers can get two free heart-shaped Bo-berries through the Bojangles app using the code “MothersDay.”
+Bojangles restaurant: Located at 2484 Pepperell Parkway in Opelika, the restaurant is offering a heart-shaped Bo-berry biscuit called, "The Official Biscuit of Moms."
+From Friday to Sunday, customers can use the code "MothersDay" to get two through the Bojangles app.

-The Botanic, an Opelika garden center at 1702 Frederick Road, will host a “Mother, May I” Wine Tasting on May 17 at 5:30 p.m. with wines produced by female winemakers from Mondavi Family wines.
-Tickets are $60 or you can enter a chance to win two tickets by liking Botanic’s Facebook post about the event and sending a direct message about why you’d like to bring your mom to the wine tasting.
-The winner will be announced on Saturday.

 People are also reading…

+Botanic: The Opelika garden center at 1702 Frederick Road will host a wine-tasting event called, “Mother, May I” on May 17 at 5:30 p.m.
+It will offer wines produced by female winemakers from Mondavi Family wines.
+Tickets are $60.
+You can also enter a chance to win two tickets by liking Botanic’s Facebook post about the event and sending a direct message about why you’d like to bring your mom to the wine tasting.
+The winner will be announced on Saturday, May 13.

-Cracker Barrel at 1051 Fox Run Ave. in Opelika will be offering an All-Day Pancake Breakfast Family Meal Basket and the Momma’s Pancake Breakfast Catering Bundle.
-Those who purchase either of these options on Saturday or Sunday will receive a free $10 Digital Bonus Card.
+Cracker Barrel: The Opelika restaurant at 1051 Fox Run Ave. offers an All-Day Pancake Breakfast Family Meal Basket and the Momma’s Pancake Breakfast Catering Bundle.
+Those who purchase either of these options on Saturday or Sunday will receive a free $10 digital Bonus Card.

-The KFC at 101 South Sixth St. in Opelika and 580 Opelika Road in Auburn will offer a special Nuggets of Appreciation Meal on Sunday.
+KFC: The Opelika restaurant at 101 South Sixth St. and Auburn location at 580 Opelika Road offer a special Nuggets of Appreciation Meal on Sunday.
 The meal comes with a choice of eight piece extra crispy chicken tenders or chicken on the bone, two large homestyle sides, four biscuits and KFC dipping sauces.
 The meal also comes with a free downloadable Mother’s Day card.

-The Laurel Hotel & Spa at 130 East Thach Ave. in Auburn will be hosting a Mother’s Day Out event on Saturday from 2:30 p.m. to 4:30 p.m.
+Laurel Hotel & Spa: The upscale Auburn spa and wellness spot at 130 East Thach Ave. will host a Mother’s Day Out event on Saturday from 2:30 p.m. to 4:30 p.m.
 The event includes mimosas, garden-inspired bites, bouquet making with Jess Margeson from Frou Frou and a painting class with Lauren Duncan.
 Tickets are $80 and can be purchased on the Laurel Hotel and Spa website.

-The Marble Slab Creamery at 2340 Tiger Town Parkway in Opelika offers a $5 discount on ice cream cake eight inches or larger.
+Marble Slab Creamery: The at 2340 Tiger Town Parkway in Opelika offers a $5 discount on ice cream cake eight inches or larger.
 To receive the discount, use code MOM23 when ordering online.
 The offer is available now until Sunday.

 The Marriott Opelika Resort & Spa at Grand National at 3700 Robert Trent Jones Trail is offering a Mother’s day buffet on Sunday from 11 a.m. to 1:30 p.m.
 It’s $74 for adults, $35 for kids ages 6-12 and free for kids ages 5 and under.
 To make a reservation, call 334-737-2117.